Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 I won't tell you which way I meant it.

-I feel like I'm swimming in this chair to be honest with you.
+I feel like I'm swimming in this chair to be honest.

 Should we start the show properly?